-- 1. From the editor toolbar, choose Insert + > Other Macros - 2.
+- 1. From the editor toolbar, select Insert + > Other Macros - 2.
 Find and select the required macro

-Speed it up with autocomplete: Type{and the beginning of the macro name, to see a list of suggested macros.
-In this example we're inserting the cheese macro.
+Speed it up with autocomplete: Type { and the beginning of the macro name, to see a list of suggested macros.
+In this example, we're inserting the cheese macro.

+1 che

-Ma icro suggestions
+Macro suggestions

 Cheese

-1 Open macro browser
+D Open macro browser

-To edit an existing macro: Click the macro placeholder and choose Edit.
-This will open the macro details, so you can edit the macro parameters.
+To edit an existing mad ro: Select the macro placeholder and choose Edit.
+This will open the macro

+details so you can edit th e macro parameters.